josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/🎯_what_was_bds_supposed_to_do.md

 # 🎯 What Was BDS Supposed To Do?
 **First created:** 2026-08-23 | **Last updated:** 2026-08-23
-*Recovering boycott, divestment and sanctions as an attempted mechanism for behavioural change rather than a ritual of punishment.*
+*Recovering boycott, divestment and sanctions as an attempted mechanism for behavioural change rather than treating economic pressure primarily as ritual punishment.*

 ---